vippsas/vipps-checkout/checkout-how-it-works-woocommerce.md

 # Improve your shipping selection

-Standard WooCommerce shipping selection is not optimal, so we have integrated with the major Norwegian shipping providers to remove friction from this important step in the sales process.
+Standard WooCommerce shipping selection is not optimal, so we have integrated with major nordic shipping providers to remove friction from this important step in the sales process.
 This list currently includes:

 * Bring/Posten
 * Postnord
 * Porterbuddy
 * Helthjem
-* Instabox
+* Posti

 If you have agreements with one or more of these providers, you can add their API keys to *Checkout*.
 We can then present a tailored shipping selection window for your customers.
 For example, we can provide the improved shipping selection shown below.